On the modularity of 3-regular random graphs and random graphs with given degree sequences: Lower bound in the case of regular graphs

 Optimizing $q_r(C_3) = q_r(C_3(\varepsilon))$ over $\varepsilon\in [0,7/8]$ gives $\varepsilon = 0.037562$.
 For this choice of $\varepsilon$ one obtains $q_r(C_3)= 0.674701 > \frac{2}{3}$.
 It would now be sufficient to prove that the graph induced by $V \setminus C_3$ has relative modularity at least $2/3$.
 Rather than doing this directly, however, we add some more vertices to $C_3$ first.

-First, let us analyze under which conditions the operation of adding a cherry (recall that this is a path of length two with first and last vertex in a component and center outside of the component) to a component $C$ increases the relative modularity of $C$.
+First, let us analyze under which conditions the operation of adding a cherry (recall that this is a path of length 2 with first and last vertex in a component and center outside of the component) to a component $C$ increases the relative modularity of $C$.
 Indeed, one needs that

-Since we are in the setting of $3-$regular graphs, $9|C|\ge 6e(C)$ and therefore, for a cherry to increase the modularity of a component $C$ when (its center is) added to $C$ it is sufficient that $|C| \ge n/3 - 1$.
+Since we are in the setting of $3-$regular graphs, $9|C|\ge 6e(C)$ and therefore, for a cherry to increase the modularity of a component $C$ when (its center is) added to $C$ it is sufficient that $|C| \le n/3 - 1$.

 We now construct a component $\overline{C_3}$ by adding any cherries with first and last vertex in $C_3$ and center outside $C_3$.
 For this, one may explore the half-edges attached to vertices in $C_2\setminus C_1$, which were unexplored until the end of the third phase.
-The procedure of adding cherries was explained in the analysis of phase one.
-We just underline that one path of length two may be such that one may not add it directly to $C_3$, but after a couple of other cherries have been already added to $C_3$ it may become a cherry itself.
-Since one may explicitly calculate the size of $C_3$ immediately after the third phase, which is $|C_3| = |C_3(0.037562)| = 0.044783 n$, even when we add all available cherries we will not increase the size of $C_3$ more than four times since at each step $e(C_3, V\setminus C_3)$ decreases by one and the maximal degree in $G_3$ is three.
+The procedure of adding cherries was explained in the analysis of phase 1.
+We just underline that one path of length 2 may be such that one may not add it directly to $C_3$, but after a couple of other cherries have been already added to $C_3$ it may become a cherry itself.
+Since one may explicitly calculate the size of $C_3$ immediately after the third phase, which is $|C_3| = |C_3(0.037562)| = 0.044783 n$, even when we add all available cherries we will not increase the size of $C_3$ more than four times since at each step $e(C_3, V\setminus C_3)$ decreases by 1 and the maximal degree in $G_3$ is 3.
 Thus, $|C_3|$ remains smaller than $n/3 - 1$ throughout the whole process.
+By doing another analysis via the differential equation method one could get an explicit value for $\overline{C_3}$ and thus get an improved lower bound, but in the sequel we only use that $|\overline{C_3}|\ge|C_3|$.